 Prep is the other lever, and the ROI math differs by typology.
 In the two-bedroom condo segment, professional staging, light cosmetic updates, and clean systems pay for themselves multiple times over (the 39 Hancock outcome was prep-driven as much as pricing-driven).
 On Liberty Hill Victorians, light updates that preserve original detail almost always outperform full remodels, the heritage character is what buyers pay for.
 Edwardian and Victorian flats benefit from kitchen and bath refreshes plus systems updates (knob-and-tube replacement, original plumbing, single-pane window upgrades).
 For TIC listings, the marketing conversation includes financing-pathway transparency, which materially affects offer quality.
 For Eureka Heights view houses, architectural photography and view-emphasis marketing are non-negotiable.
 I'll walk through all of this with you in the pricing call.

 I've been a Eureka Valley listing agent for over two decades, working across all three sub-areas: condos and Edwardian flats off the Castro corridor, Liberty Hill Victorian single-family homes, and view houses climbing into Eureka Heights.
-The condo segment in particular rewards execution; my recent listing at 39 Hancock Street closed at $1,831,200, 22% over the $1,495,000 list in six days with multiple offers, and set the highest comparable per-square-foot mark for a two-bedroom Eureka Valley condo at the time of sale.
-The same execution-rewards-execution dynamic exists on the Victorian flats around Liberty Hill, where condition and presentation gap a sale by hundreds of thousands.
+The condo segment in particular rewards careful execution; my recent listing at 39 Hancock Street closed at $1,831,200, 22% over the $1,495,000 list in six days with multiple offers, and set the highest comparable per-square-foot mark for a two-bedroom Eureka Valley condo at the time of sale.
+The same pattern holds on the Victorian flats around Liberty Hill, where condition and presentation can separate two architecturally similar homes by hundreds of thousands of dollars at sale.
 Career track record: 23+ years, $350M+ closed across 300+ transactions, 85+ five-star reviews.
 If you're considering a Eureka Valley sale, the first step is a current valuation on your specific address.

 20,670 people live in Eureka Valley, where the median age is 44 and the average individual income is $136,403.
 Data provided by the U.S. Census Bureau.